RitaMwas/alx-low_level_programming/0x08-recursion/README.md

 Factorial of 0 is 1
 ## 4-pow\_recursion.c
 A function that returns the value of x raised to the power of y.
+## 5-sqrt\_recursion.c
+A function that returns the natural square root of a number.